 STAY IN PUNO

-If you’re looking for luxury accommodation around Puno, Titilaka is a fantastic choice.
-Located on a remote private peninsula, this all-inclusive resort is well off the beaten path and has only eighteen rooms so you’re guaranteed peace and quiet.
-Don’t worry about the distance to Puno (an hour drive) because meals, drinks, and excursions are already included in the price so you’re all set.
-The trips cover the islands as well as the sights on the shore, and there’s even an option to travel to the Bolivian side.
-The rooms in Titilaka have a sleek modern design with a signature Peruvian touch – the colourful carpets, wall hangings and pillow cases are authentic local crafts from the region.
+The rooms in Titilaka have a sleek modern design with a signature Peruvian touch – the colorful carpets, wall hangings, and pillowcases are authentic local crafts from the region.
 And, of course, there is the view.
 What more can you ask for than waking up to the shimmering Titicaca lake every morning?

-Despite being just 10 minutes’ drive away from Puno, Mirador is set in a quiet and secluded spot so don’t worry about getting a good night’s sleep.
-Although the rooms are admittedly quite simple, the amazing views, warm welcome, and affordable prices make this hotel one of the most popular choices in Puno.
+Despite being just a 10-minute drive away from Puno, Mirador is set in a quiet and secluded spot, so don’t worry about getting a good night’s sleep.
+Although the rooms are admittedly quite simple, the fantastic views, warm welcome, and affordable prices make this hotel one of the most popular choices in Puno.

-If you want a high-quality hotel experience, 5-star Libertador Lago Titicaca is one of the favourites in the area.
-They’ve got you covered for the post-sightseeing chill session – the hotel features spa with a sauna, a small gym, and an in-house restaurant.
+If you want a high-quality hotel experience, 5-star Libertador Lago Titicaca is one of the favorites in the area.
+They’ve covered you for the post-sightseeing chill session – the hotel features a spa with a sauna, a small gym, and an in-house restaurant.

-Puma Hostel will not blow you away but it won’t break the bank, either.
-The hostel is located in the centre of Puno which makes it a great base for daytrips, but get your earplugs ready because it can be pretty noisy from the road.
+Puma Hostel will not blow you away, but it won’t break the bank, either.
+The hostel is located in the center of Puno, which makes it an excellent base for day trips, but get your earplugs ready because it can be pretty noisy from the road.

 STAY IN COPACABANA

-The Romantic One – Hotel La CupolaHotel La Cupola is well-located for two reasons: it’s close to the main attractions of Copacabana and it has an insane view.
-Situated on a hill, it offers sweeping views of Lake Titicaca, the beach, and the city.
+The Romantic One – Hotel La CupolaHotel La Cupola is well-located for two reasons: it’s close to the main attractions of Copacabana, and it has an insane view.
+It is situated on a hill and offers sweeping views of Lake Titicaca, the beach, and the city.

 Backpackers’ Choice – Hostal Florencia

-Hostal Florencia is a popular choice with backpackers in Copacabana and it’s easy to see why.
-For just $20 you can get a double bedroom with breakfast and a private balcony (with a nice lake view if you’re lucky).
+Hostal Florencia is a popular choice with backpackers in Copacabana, and it’s easy to see why.
+For just $20, you can get a double bedroom with breakfast and a private balcony (with a lovely lake view if you’re lucky).

 STAY ON THE LAKE TITICACA ISLANDS

 If you want 5-star views for a mid-range price tag, Utasawa Lodge is the one.
 This family-run B&B is one of those where you get a warm welcome right from the start.
-The rooms are nothing fancy, but they’re very cozy and you can count on hot shower, wifi and soft pillows.
+The rooms are nothing fancy, but they’re very cozy, and you can count on a hot shower, wifi, and soft pillows.

 Chaska Wasi Amantani Lodge is a cozy family-run hotel where you’re not just an anonymous guest.
-The hostess will cook tasty Peruvian treats for you and the host will tell you about the history and customs of the Amantani community.
+The hostess will cook tasty Peruvian treats for you, and the host will tell you about the history and customs of the Amantani community.

 Now here’s the real treat!
 Uros Titicaca Lodge is built on a tiny floating island constructed of wood and totora, a plant common to the area.
-That means that the lodge has 360 degree views of the lake and the surrounding floating islands!
-And they make good use of them too with hammocks, sun beds, and even a watchtower.
+That means that the lodge has 360-degree views of the lake and the surrounding floating islands!
+And they make good use of them with hammocks, sunbeds, and even a watchtower.

 Nothing to cut yourself off from the entire world like staying on a floating island, right?
-At Uros Samaraña Uta Lodge, there’s no wifi, no TVs and no heating (don’t worry, you’ll be provided with a ton of blankets and hot water bottles).
+At Uros Samaraña Uta Lodge, there’s no Wi-Fi, TVs, and heating (don’t worry, you’ll be provided with a ton of blankets and hot water bottles).